 In summary, the National Occupational Classification (NOC) serves as an indispensable tool for individuals, organizations, and policymakers alike.
 It empowers informed decision-making, fosters career development, and supports the effective implementation of programs and services.
 The NOC’s adaptability and comprehensiveness are key to its continued relevance in an ever-evolving labor market landscape.

-This visa is for an individual and their dependent family members, granting them permanent residence in a specific country.
+This visa allows an individual and their dependent family members to obtain permanent residence in a specific country.

-Read MoreThis is an individual's permission to remain in a country for a specific period of time, granted under certain conditions.
+Read MoreThis visa permits an individual to reside in a country for a specific period, granted under certain conditions.

-Read MoreThis is a visa that permits the immediate family members of a permanent resident or citizen of a country to reside, work, and study.
+Read MoreThis visa allows immediate family members of a country's permanent resident or citizen to reside, work, and study.

 Read More